Opo (dolphin): Legacy

 The song "Opo the Friendly Dolphin" was written by Crombie Murdoch and recorded by Pat McMinn (coincidentally on the same day Opo died) and was highly popular.
 A second song was written by Julie Collier in 1988.

 Several documentary films have been made about Opo.
 Rudall Hayward made a film called The Amazing Dolphin of Opononi, released in 1956 and shown in 26 countries.

 Opo was the inspiration for the Maurice Shadbolt novel This Summer's Dolphin and a children's storybook titled Opo the Gay Dolphin by Avis Acres was published by Reed Publishing Ltd. Opo also features significantly in the 1988 novel by Noel Virtue: "Then Upon the Evil Season" (Hutchinson).

 A stone statue of the dolphin playing with a child by Russell Clark was erected in Opononi in 1960.
 Following vandalism this was replaced by a bronze casting in 2013, with the restored original put on display at the Hokianga Historical Society's Museum at Omapere.

 The Museum of New Zealand Te Papa Tongarewa holds a large number of photographs of Opo taken by Eric Lee-Johnson.

 In 1991, playwright, screenwriter and theatre critic, John Smythe, produced a novel based on Opo, called The Peace Monster.
 Smythe's story was further developed as a theatre-play script of the same name and as an ebook, OPO The Peace Monster, in 2016.

 A Scottish country dance called Opo was published in 1994.
 It includes a hey/reel for three with the 1s dancing as a unit and changing the lead on the ends of the heys, a move known as a 'dolphin hey'.

+In 2006, New Zealand musician Don McGlashan wrote the song Miracle Sun about Opo.